ibm-cloud-docs/vpc/file_storage_vpc_view.md

 {: #share-states-api}

 - `lifecycle_state`
    - This property provides the current state of a resource through the [Retrieve a file share](/docs/apis/vpc/latest#get-share) method.
-The values that `lifecycle_state` provides are generic and are meant to apply to various resources, not only file shares. `lifecycle_state` indicate whether the file share is stable, updating, deleting, suspended, and so on. `Stable` is expected.
+The values that `lifecycle_state` provides are generic and are meant to apply to various resources, not only file shares. `lifecycle_state` indicate whether the file share is stable, updating, deleting, or suspended. `Stable` is expected.
 For more information, see [File share statuses](/docs/vpc?topic=vpc-fs-vpc-monitoring&interface=ui#file-share-statuses).
 - `replication_status`
    - This property provides the current replication status of the file through the [Retrieve a file share](/docs/apis/vpc/latest#get-share) method.
 The values that `replication_status` returns are specific for file shares.
 For more information, see the [Virtual Private Cloud API](/docs/apis/vpc/latest) content.